MaazAhmadd/cryptohunt/readme.txt

 3. run "npm run build" in client folder
 4. add env variable for jwt key. variable name is JWT_PRIVATE

+if you are using heroku then you can easily set this in app's setting then config vars

 5. lastly run "npm start" in the main folder